RelativeBinary/MockTextGenerator/README.md

-# MockTextGenerator
+# mock-text-generator
-Based on a joke
+mAkeS tExT loOk LIkE tHiS.